nikitavoloboev/data/research/staying-on-top-of-things.md

 ### [Pinboard (popular)](https://pinboard.in/popular/)
 I sometimes check it out as it does contain some interesting links.

+## Medium
+I follow few publications and writers on Medium.
+I then view new articles from my feed [here](https://medium.com/stream/network).

 ## Communities and forums I frequent
 I spend a lot of my time in the [Gitter](https://gitter.im/learn-anything/Lobby) chat to discuss Learn Anything development.